spacetelescope/slitlessutils/docs/calib.rst

    :width: 600
    :alt: The schematic layout of a fits flat-field cube.

    A schematic layout of the fits flat-field cube.
-This figure is taken from the `aXe manual <https://hstaxe.readthedocs.io/en/latest/>`_.
+This figure is taken from the `aXe manual <https://hstaxe.readthedocs.io/en/latest/>`_ and reproduced here courtesy of Nor Pirzkal.